 Now before vacations or special events, I shop my closet or borrow clothing from family and friends.
 If I’m not able to find what I need there, then I’ll consider purchasing a new outfit, provided that I can see myself wearing it for years to come.

 If you feel the urge to spend money on clothing, consider hosting a swap with friends.
 Clothing swaps can be a lot of fun and it’s a great way to recycle and give items new life.
+This can be a great way to stop spending money on clothes.

 8. Only buy items that match your lifestyle